 The following Employment Tax guidance note Produced by Tolley in association with Philip Rutherford provides comprehensive and up to date tax information covering:

 Most employers will make payments to employees in relation to business travel.
 Among the most common payments in relation to business travel are fuel and mileage payments.
-If an employer does not reimburse these amounts, then the employee will be able to claim a deduction for qualifying amounts on his P87 or through their tax return (see the Expenses guidance note).
+If an employer does not reimburse these amounts, then the employee will be able to claim a deduction for qualifying amounts on a P87 or through their tax return (see the Expenses guidance note).

-Business travel includes journeys needed in order to carry out the duties of employment or journeys in relation to necessary attendance; it specifically excludes commuting.
+Business travel includes journeys an employee needs to make in order to carry out the duties of employment or journeys in relation to necessary attendance; it specifically excludes commuting.
 For further consideration of what constitutes business travel, please refer to the Travel expenses and Subsistence expenses guidance notes.